DrLex0/print3D-FlexiRex/README.md

   A: **Yes,** if you provide attribution, by linking to this GitHub page on the webpage where the video or photo is hosted.

 * Q: **“Can I modify this model and sell the modified model or prints of it?”**<br>
-  A: **Yes,** but you must provide (guess what) *attribution,* and also make your modified model available under the same Creative Commons license, or a stricter license.
+  A: **Yes,** but you must provide (guess what) *attribution,* and also make your modified model available under the same Creative Commons BY-SA license, or a compatible license.

 * Q: **“So, I can start selling prints of this model without even having to spend time on figuring out how to contact the author?”**<br>
   A: **Yes indeed,** thanks to the CC-BY-SA license under which it is released, at the condition that you comply with the conditions explained below.